您的同意纯属自愿，您可以随时在此处更改 Cookie 设置。

 To change your cookie collection preferences, repeat the first 2 steps and then:

 1. At the top of Privacy & Security tab, you’ll find content blocking.
 Here you can choose one of the 3 types of content blocking – Standard, Strict or Custom.
 Most of them will block known trackers and third-party cookies.
-While content blocking will provide you ultimate privacy, you may want to double check their settings as blocking some content might break certain websites.
+While content blocking will provide you with improved privacy, you may want to double check your settings as blocking some content might break certain websites.

 2. If you want cookies to be deleted the moment you shut the browser, scroll down to Cookies and Site Data and tick the Delete cookies and site data when Firefox is closed box.